gravitational/teleport/rfd/0133-connect-my-computer.md

 ##### Storing the node agent

 The binary is stored in `~/Library/Caches/Teleport Connect` on macOS and `~/.cache/Teleport Connect` on Linux.
-It is extracted to a directory of the same name as the downloaded tar.gz archive, for example `teleport-v13.0.4-darwin-arm64-bin`.
+It is extracted to `teleport/teleport` in that directory.
+Since the agent version is bound to the Connect version, we can always store just a single version of the agent.

 As the parent directory can be cleared by the OS or the user, before each launch Connect is going to check if the agent exists and download it automatically if not.

 So far we’ve been storing all data in Electron’s `userData` which is `~/Library/Application Support` on macOS.
 [That directory is not suited for storing large files](https://www.electronjs.org/docs/latest/api/app#appgetpathname) as it might be backed up to cloud storage.

 On top of that, the agent binary is something that can be easily recreated if needed by downloading it again.
 After reading Apple Developer docs ([Optimizing Your App’s Data for iCloud Backup](https://developer.apple.com/documentation/foundation/optimizing_your_app_s_data_for_icloud_backup/#3928528)